 Typical measles may be suspected in an exposed patient who has coryza, conjunctivitis, photophobia, and cough but is usually suspected only after the rash appears.
 Diagnosis is usually clinical, by identifying Koplik spots or the rash.
 CBC is unnecessary but, if obtained, may show leukopenia with a relative lymphocytosis.
 Laboratory identification is necessary for public health and outbreak control purposes.
 It is most easily done by demonstration of the presence of measles IgM antibody in an acute serum specimen or by viral culture or reverse transcription–PCR of throat swabs, blood, nasopharyngeal swabs, or urine samples.
 A rise in IgG antibody levels between acute and convalescent sera is highly accurate, but obtaining this information delays diagnosis.
 All cases of suspected measles should be reported to the local health department even before laboratory confirmation.

-Differential diagnosis includes rubella, scarlet fever, drug rashes (eg, resulting from phenobarbital or sulfonamides), serum sickness, roseola infantum, infectious mononucleosis, erythema infectiosum (see Erythema Infectiosum), and echovirus and coxsackievirus infections (see also see Some Respiratory Viruses).
+Differential diagnosis includes rubella, scarlet fever, drug rashes (eg, resulting from phenobarbital or sulfonamides), serum sickness, roseola infantum, infectious mononucleosis, erythema infectiosum (see Erythema Infectiosum), and echovirus and coxsackievirus infections (see also Table 1: Some Respiratory Viruses).
 Manifestations can also resemble Kawasaki disease and cause diagnostic confusion in areas where measles is very rare.
 Atypical measles, because of its greater variability, can simulate even more conditions than typical measles.
 Some of these conditions can be distinguished from typical measles as follows: